Loves of a Blonde: Additional scenes

-Once the film had been released in Czechoslovakia, Forman sought an international distributor, who informed him that the film was too short for American audiences and that it didn't have enough nudity in it; so Forman was coerced into shooting some additional scenes that were never shown for domestic consumption.
+Once the film had been released in Czechoslovakia, Forman sought an international distributor, who informed him that the film was too short for American audiences and that it did not have enough nudity in it; so Forman was coerced into shooting some additional scenes that were never shown for domestic consumption.
 One of these scenes, which was included in the US version, involved a slapstick sequence in which Milda, the pianist, tries to pick up a buxom girl on the streets of Prague, only to have her trick him into entering the wrong bedroom of the four-story building in which she lives, disturbing the sleeping residents.

 Themes

 Film scholar Peter Hames has summarized three themes of Loves of a Blonde that have been discussed repeatedly in critical writings on the film, themes that have been something of a constant throughout Forman's career: "the impermanence of young love, the confusion and despair of middle age, and the gulf between the generations".
 Another theme that is often identified involves the awkwardness and confusion surrounding sex in a repressed society.
 Most critics have also commented on the confluence of comedy and sadness in the film's depiction of everyday life in a totalitarian state, although while some consider Loves of a Blonde Forman's most pointed critique of Czech society under communism, others point out that the grim conditions are not solely due to misguided public policy, but that individuals create their own isolation as well.

+Forman himself has analyzed the scene that involves Milda sleeping with his parents: "It's a tight fit.
+The old man wants to sleep; the son would like to get thrown out so he can join the girl on the couch, but the mother runs the show and won't tolerate any such filthy ideas under her roof."